ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/looker-studio-and-clickhouse.md

 description: Looker Studio, formerly Google Data Studio, is an online tool for converting data into customizable informative reports and dashboards.
 ---

-# Requirements
-* On-premise setup: ClickHouse 23.4+

-# Connecting Looker Studio to ClickHouse
+## Looker Studio

-Looker Studio can connect to ClickHouse via MySQL interface using the official MySQL datasource.
+Looker Studio can connect to on-premise ClickHouse 23.4+ via MySQL interface using the official Google MySQL data source.
+Currently, it is not possible to connect Looker Studio to ClickHouse Cloud.

 ## On-premise ClickHouse server setup